 - Make sure your water heater temperature is set at 120-125 degrees.

 - Test the water pressure by purchasing a (usually inexpensive) pressure gauge and screwing it onto the hose faucet.
 The water pressure should be 80 psi or less.

 - Place a bucket beneath the discharge tube, flip open the T&P relief valve, and let it run for a few seconds to make sure it opens fully.
 The T&P valve is located on the top or side of the tank.

 - Be careful to stand back as the water will be scalding hot.

 The T&P valve is the only thing preventing your water heater from becoming a rocket so make sure to inspect it annually or hire a plumber to inspect it.

 Conclusion: Don’t Let An Overflowing Water Heater Turn Your Home Into a Water Park

 75% of water heaters fail before they reach 12 years of age.
 So It’s not a question of if they’ll fail, but when.
 If you notice your water heater is on the fritz, call out a plumber and water damage specialists immediately.

-Water damage professionals can determine if your property is structurally sound, extract any standing water, and restore your home back to safer conditions.
+Water damage professionals can determine if your property is structurally sound, remove water, and restore your home back to safer conditions.

 If you live in the Dallas/Fort Worth metroplex and dealing with water damage, we’re here to help.
 Whether you need water leak cleanup or you’re dealing with an overflowing appliance, we can handle it all.